RutaCodes/ShortProjects/ANOVA/ExerciseScience/ReadMe.md

 # Project Scope

 There are 3 groups (control, active neural mobilizations, and passive neural mobilizations).
-The groups were then split into those individuals who had an elbow extension "EE" range of motion below and above the entire sample sizes average.
+The groups were then further split into those individuals who had an elbow extension "EE" range of motion below and above the entire sample sizes average.
 A pre-grip and post-grip strength sample was taken for all subjects.

 Group A (control)
 - A1